Help support these amazing Maui businesses who have suffered from the wildfires that swept the town of Lahaina.

 It is illegal!

-If you would like to learn more about sea turtles I suggest reading Greeny Nomad’s blog post #endangered – SEA TURTLE.
+If you would like to learn more about responsible tourism and swimming with sea turtles take a read of my blog post How to practice responsible tourism.

 The company I do whole heartedly recommend is Pride of Maui and this is for five very good reasons: